SciRooPlot/SciRooPlot/README.md

 In an ideal world the scientist shall not spend his time thinking about how to open files, traverse through a file structure (which is of course needed to keep your data organized).
 I dont want to keep inventing new temporary names for the data which I extract from a file for no other reason but to put it in the damn plot.
 I dont want to be responsible for each and every temporary histogram that I extracted and take care that it is properly deleted.
 All I want to do is tell my program: Take data X and Y from files A and B respectively and put it in a plot that should look like I tell you (only once) -- how you do it, I dont care!.
-This is the spirit in which this framework was / is beeing developed.
+This is the spirit in which this framework is beeing developed.
 In my opinion it is good practice for data manipulation and data display (aka plotting) to be done in separate successive steps in every analysis for reasons that are quiet obvious (when changing the color of one line in the plot I dont really want to re-calculate 4-momenta and opening angles or re-run my simulation).
 Knowing that this is often not done out of the sheer fear of having to write yet another macro where the exact the same data that I just manipulated needs to be read in again just to put it in a plot, I hope that this framework can help reduce the reluctance to separate these two independent and conceptually disjunct steps of the data analysis workflow.

-Everybody is invided to use, report bugs or contribute new features.
+Everybody is invided to use this framework, report bugs or contribute new features.

 Prequesites
 -----------